cetic/TSimulus/docs/source/primary/stochastic.rst

 Stochastic Generator
 --------------------

-In order to improve the realism of time series, a generator can be used to describe a random walk, based on an ARMA model.
+In order to improve the realism of time series, a generator can be used to describe a random walk, based on an `ARMA model <https://en.wikipedia.org/wiki/Autoregressive%E2%80%93moving-average_model>`_.
 This model is made of four modules:

 * The ‘auto-regression’ module, represented by φ a parameter vector which represents the auto-correlation of the model.
 * The ‘mobile average’ module, represented by θ a parameter vector which represents the evolution of the average over time.